jack-morrison/jack-morrison/README.md

 # Hi 👋 , I'm Jack.

-[I am a HPC Performance Engineer](https://www.linkedin.com/in/jackcmorrison/) at [Cornelis Networks](https://www.cornelisnetworks.com/) where I test, evaluate, and tune high throughput / ultra low latency networks for the next generation of supercomputers.
+[I am an HPC Performance Engineer](https://www.linkedin.com/in/jackcmorrison/) at [Cornelis Networks](https://www.cornelisnetworks.com/) ([We are hiring!](https://www.cornelisnetworks.com/careers/)) where I test, evaluate, and tune high throughput / ultra low latency networks for the next generation of supercomputers.